msillano/IoTwebUI/RESTserver/README.md

 # **IoTrest: A REST bridge for your Tuya devices**
 [versione italiana](https://github.com/msillano/IoTwebUI/blob/main/RESTserver/LEGGIMI.md)

-**IoTrest** is an optional extension for **IoTwebUI** 2.2 that turns your Tuya devices into a _**web service** accessible via simple HTTP_ requests.
+**IoTrest** is an optional extension for **IoTwebUI** 2.2 and up, that turns your Tuya devices into a _**web service** accessible via simple HTTP_ requests.
 In addition to reading data from your devices, IoTrest allows you to interact with them in an advanced way, triggering scenes and rules, and receiving alerts in real-time.

 ### **Main features**